KC: Raymond L. Pierce Pleads Guilty to Illegal Firearm

 Raymond L. Pierce, 22, pleaded guilty before U.S. District Judge Roseann Ketchmark to one count of being a felon in possession of a firearm.

-By pleading guilty today, Pierce admitted that he illegally possessed a loaded Glock 9mm handgun on Dec.
+By pleading guilty, Pierce admitted that he illegally possessed a loaded Glock 9mm handgun on Dec.
 28, 2019.
 Pierce also admitted that he was in possession of a Smith and Wesson .40-caliber semi-automatic handgun and a Glock 9mm extended magazine on July 9, 2020.

 Under federal law, it is illegal for anyone who has been convicted of a felony to be in possession of any firearm or ammunition.
 Pierce has a prior felony conviction for possession of a controlled substance.